UltraMessaging/um_kb/kb/configuring-udp-based-transports.md

 per [transport session](https://ultramessaging.github.io/currdoc/doc/Design/fundamentalconcepts.html#transportsessions).
 By "peak" we do not mean microbursts.
 We mean short-term (a few seconds) rate, typically associated with some event, like a market open or close.
-2. Expected average and maximum mircroburst duration and message rate.
+2. Expected average and maximum microburst duration and message rate.
 Microbursts are typically on the order of single-digit milliseconds, but can extend into several hundred milliseconds.
 Message rate will typically be at or near the line rate of the publisher's network connection.